madwort/jacktrip_tests/loopback_recording/readme.txt

 -n : number of channels
--c : type of internet connection (just for reference) -s : value of -q on the server jacktrip instance (just for reference)
+-c : type of internet connection (just for reference) -s : value of -q on the server jacktrip instance (just for reference) -m : the server mode, set to "hub" if in Hub mode [-S] otherwise defaults to peer [-s]

 # output folder will contain audio recordings and test measurements